A Better Future

 Warrick Dunn started Homes for the Holidays in 1997 during his rookie year with the Tampa Bay Buccaneers.
 The program is a tribute to his mother, Betty Smothers, a Baton Rouge police officer, who as a single-mother of six, worked tirelessly to achieve the American dream of owning her own home.

 Warrick Dunn, former all-pro running back and philanthropist, began Homes for the Holidays during his rookie season in the NFL to honor his late mother, Betty Smothers.
-Ms. Betty was a Baton Rouge police officer and single mother who was killed while working an off-duty assignment.

 Since 1997, thousands of children and families have benefited from programs activated by NFL great Warrick Dunn.